Artemmkin/infrastructure-as-code-tutorial/docs/09-docker-compose.md

 To make the management of our local container infrastructure easier and more reliable, we need a tool that would allow us to describe the desired state of a local environment and then it would create it from our description.

-`Docker Compose` is exactly the tool need for Docker containers.
+**Docker Compose** is exactly the tool we need.
 Let's see how we can use it.

 ## Install Docker Compose